Griboedow/PandocUltimateConverter/README.md

 Requires pandoc to be installed.

-Should work on Windows and Linux.
 Tested on Windows and Linux.

 # Installation
 Installation is just a bit more complicated than usual:
 1. [Install pandoc](https://pandoc.org/installing.html)